(I Just) Died in Your Arms: 2020 reissue

 In early 2020, the song was rerecorded and reissued as in an orchestral incarnation as well as in several other versions as the lead single for the second Cutting Crew compilation album, Ransomed Healed Restored Forgiven, accompanied by a new music video uploaded to YouTube, through the official account of the band's new label, August Day.
-The new release for the hit has been through an 8-track EP released to digital platforms.
+The new release for the hit has been through an 8-track extended play (EP) released to digital platforms.
 There is also a physical release, on CD, offered as a solo release and also included as part of the limited deluxe version of the new greatest hits album, both sold through the band's official webstore.

 Chart performance

-First released in Britain, the song peaked at number four on the UK charts in September 1986.
-Upon its release in the United States, the previously unknown band's debut single shot to number one on 2 May 1987, and stayed there for two weeks.
-It also reached number four on the Hot Mainstream Rock Tracks chart, number 24 on Billboards Hot Adult Contemporary Tracks chart and (in a remix version) number 37 on the Hot Dance/Club Play chart.
-The song spent three weeks at number one in Canada.
+First released in Britain, the song peaked at No. 4 on the UK charts on 19 September 1986.
+Upon its release in the United States, the previously-unknown band's debut single shot to No. 1 on 2 May 1987, and stayed there for two weeks.
+It also reached No. 4 on the Album Rock Tracks chart, No. 24 on Billboard's Adult Contemporary chart and, in a remixed version, No. 37 on the Billboard Dance/Disco Club Play chart.
+In Canada, the song spent three weeks at number one.